jkenlooper/cookiecutter-website/{{ cookiecutter.project_slug }}/README.md

 script.
 That will use `openssl` to create some certs in the web/ directory.
 The rootCA.pem should be imported to Keychain Access and marked as always trusted.

+Add the .env and create the .htpasswd files.
+These should not be added to the distribution, but scp directly.

 ## Development

 The website apps are managed as